 Take Time to Check In with Yourself

-Meditating for even a few minutes (3-5) each morning can create enough space to allow for clarity & peace to bloom.
+Meditating for even a few minutes (3-5) each morning can create enough space to allow for clarity & peace to emerge.
 Find a place to sit comfortably.
 Set a timer.
 Close your eyes.
 Exhale completely.
 As you inhale, think the sound, “So”.
 As you exhale, think the sound, “Hum”.
 This will create a conscious rhythm with your breath.

 If guided meditation is more your thing, try this amazingly effective short by Paramahansa Yogananda’s Self Realization Fellowship: https://youtu.be/TnP9PeHbvTM.